PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 owner.
 Confirm its occurrence count, fixed result schema, and whether pruning can occur with a zero counter before staging evidence.
 Commit and push only; do not create or update a pull request.

+## Pre-terminal affine InstanceNorm dual-statistics characterization checkpoint

+The indexed dual-statistics InstanceNorm residual/add/resize owner has four production occurrences, three of them direct top-level calls.
+Its one fixed counter is complete mutation evidence because unused-tensor pruning occurs only after a positive rewrite; an explicit prune-hook test freezes that behavior.

+Strict expected-failure coverage selects only the last direct call, between the terminal residual/Mul/Concat/Conv owner and `pre_terminal_affine_tensor_count`, and requires `_pre_terminal_affine_instancenorm_dualstats_stats`.
+The two earlier direct calls and nested indexed-convergence occurrence remain unchanged.

+At implementation, replace only that exact direct expression, update the first terminal-affine boundary contracts, and preserve ModelIR and Session LayoutState forwarding.
+Validate the complete indexed dual-statistics owner, terminal-affine, pre-ADD, channel-slice, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.